adamtilson/ense271/lab-1/lab-doc.md

 Planning your semester:

-Using stories on board, create a new board which represents part of your study schedule for the current semester.
+Using StoriesOnBoard, create a new board which represents part of your study schedule for the current semester.
 Using User Story Mapping principles, try to plan out some of the tasks you need to do, such as attending lectures or completing labs.
 Note that User Story Maps are not exactly designed for this type of planning, so it may not work perfectly for all the tasks, which is fine.
 It also does not need not be totally realistic or accurate, if you wish you can make stuff up, the purpose is simply to get some experience using the software.
 In accomplishing this, include:

 - At least three epics in the backbone
 - At least six steps in the walking skeleton